 - Type “G” power adapter.
 A staff favorite is also the “Targus World Power Travel Adapter” ($20, Amazon.com)

-Note: Ireland and the UK are oceanic or volatile climates, which means they get ample rainfall, but it can change in a matter of seconds.
+Note: The UK and Ireland both have oceanic climates, which means they get ample rainfall, but it can change in a matter of seconds.
 Bring plenty of layers and a good rain jacket.

 The local currency in Ireland is the Euro (€), and in the United Kingdom (England, Scotland) it’s the Pound Sterling (£).
 Read on for more must-knows about money and tipping on your trip!

 - When exchanging money for this trip, better rates are usually found overseas, but it’s worth ordering some currency from your local bank to use when you first arrive.

 - You can use most debit/credit cards at ATMs on the international networks Cirrus and Plus, but be wary of fees.